 Stephen Neill famously stated that the Germans never bury their scholarly corpses or, as he puts it, “no ghosts are ever laid in Germany.”
 He remarked that in the writings of Bultmann, for example, “we encounter the full procession of...
 Read More

+How many signs are featured in John’s Gospel?
+In large part, this seems to depend on whom you ask.
 When I wrote my BECNT commentary on John, I surveyed a considerable amount of literature on John’s Gospel in general and on people’s views on Jesus’ messianic “signs” in John in particular.
 I found that commentators widely agree on six Johannine “signs” but beyond this the consensus crumbles.
 The six undisputed Johannine “signs” are: